 If your gray has a yellow tint to it, you may consider toning the gray to a more flattering shade.
 Yellow tint in gray hair can be caused by minerals in the water or medication.
 You may also see yellow-tinted gray if you were a natural redhead.
 It is very easy for a colorist to eliminate the yellow tint in gray hair.
 Simply applying a violet-based toner to the hair will solve the yellowing.
 Toner is a pale hair color used with highlighted blonde hair, and it will need to be redone about every six to eight weeks.

-Types of Color
+Best Types of Hair Color for Women Over 60

 Not all hair color is permanent.
 There are also semi-permanent colors and temporary colors.
 While there are many brands of hair color available in stores, your best bet for a natural looking color is to visit a professional colorist.
 If that is not an option for you, do a little research on brands or ask friends what they use for their hair.